Habit Formation: The Complete Science-Backed Guide

 The behavior feels effortful and deliberate.
 You have to consciously choose to do it.
 Motivation is typically high in this stage because the behavior is new and interesting.

 The most common mistake in Stage 1 is over-designing the habit.
 People start with a complex routine that requires perfect conditions.
-When conditions aren't perfect, the habit breaks.
+When conditions are not perfect, the habit breaks.

 Strategy: Make the behavior as small as possible.
-The two-minute rule - start with a version of the habit that takes two minutes or less - removes the activation energy barrier during Stage 1.
+The two-minute rule, starting with a version of the habit that takes two minutes or less, removes the activation energy barrier during Stage 1.

 Stage 2: Learning (Days 15-40+)